OpenKneeboard/OpenKneeboard/docs/faq.md

 Your code will need to handle copying your overlay into the composition layer swapchains; this will require basic knowledge of the graphics APIs you care about, e.g. Direct3D 11, Direct3D 12, Vulkan.
 If you are not familiar with graphics APIs, the official Vulkan tutorial and various 'hello triangle' tutorials are sufficient.
 You may find Microsoft's [DirectXTK](https://github.com/microsoft/DirectXTK) and [DirectXTK12](https://github.com/microsoft/DirectXTK12) projects useful.
 If you are not familiar with 3D math for positioning your layer, DirectXTK's SimpleMath component can be useful, or the [`xr_linear.h` header from the OpenXR SDK](https://github.com/KhronosGroup/OpenXR-SDK/blob/main/src/common/xr_linear.h).

-## How do I control OpenKneeboard from my app?
+### How do I control OpenKneeboard from my app?

 Keep in mind the purpose of OpenKneeboard: OpenKneeboard is a tool for users to show their content how they wish in VR, via OpenKneeboard's settings.
 It is not a developer toolkit.

 With that in mind, take a look at [the API documentation](https://openkneeboard.com/api/); if your feature requires an additional API and fits with the intended purposes of OpenKneeboard, open a feature request or pull request for an additional API.

+DO NOT WRITE SOFTWARE THAT CHANGES OPENKNEEBOARD'S CONFIGURATION FILES; it is extremely likely to break users' configuration when they update OpenKneeboard.